flatironinstitute/gp-shootout/README.md

 # gp-shootout

-Benchmark and compare large-scale GP regression methods in 1D, 2D, and 3D, including our implementation of the equispaced Fourier method (EFGP).
+Benchmark and compare several large-scale GP regression methods in 1D, 2D, and 3D, including our implementation of the equispaced Fourier method (EFGP).
 We also generate figures and tables for the paper.